renkeven/QuasarEvolutionData/README.md

 # QuasarEvolutionData
 Compiled outputs from the semi-empirical model described in Ren+21

+One way to compute the QLF from LcMh is to use Eqn3 from Ren+21, with zc=4.
+Alternatively, one can use LcMh at different z (Eqn2) for the same result.

 Contains: